An Empirical Study of Topic Transition in Dialogue: Conclusion

 \section{Conclusion}

-Empirical study on how participants engage in topic transitions was presented.
-It is concluded that longer conversations have more topic transitions and one participants changes topic more than the other participant.
-Topic transition was modelled with satisfactory precision and the $ood$ evaluation produced satisfactory results as well.
+Empirical study on how participants engage in topic transitions in a dyad is presented.
+It is observed that longer conversations have more topic transitions, topic transition is generally carried out more by one participant and there is no pattern observed in time series of topic transition.
+Topic transition was also modelled with satisfactory precision and the $ood$ evaluation produced satisfactory results as well.